Mercedes-Benz Hybrid Vehicle – No Start Problem

 The following part numbers are often associated with the power electronic module.

-Mercedes-Benz has issued a few different numbers for the power electronic module as the unit has gone over multiple revisions.
+Mercedes-Benz has issued a few different numbers for the power electronic module, as the unit has undergone multiple revisions.

 Other reasons why your S400 Hybrid may not start include:

-• Hybrid battery failure is – Very common failure.
+- Hybrid battery failure is a widespread failure.

-Let’s take a look at some of the most common issues we mentioned above.
+Let’s look at some of the most common issues we mentioned above.

 Hybrid Battery